 Windows app updates

 You will find information on the latest major app updates for Windows 10 released to Windows Insiders here.
-Currently, app updates are sorted by date in which announcements of the app updates are made.
+These updates are currently available using PCs running Windows 10 Version 1903.

 Note: Not all app updates will be listed here.
 Only app updates that include major changes e.g. new features, etc. will be noted here.